oleksandr-gribov/Library/README.md

 # Library
-Final project for Intorduction to Software Systems class.
+Final project for CSCI C-212, Introduction to Software Systems class.
 This system is designed to implement an online registrar for the library.
 Using CSV files to store and read information.
 Simulates the actions of a regular library. e.g. Checking out books, returning, outstanding fees and charges, etc. Uses a command line tool to navigate